How to Organize a Supper Club

 What is a Supper Club?

-Ways to Organize a Dinner Club
+How to Organize a Dinner Club

-There are a several ways to organize a supper club.
+There are several ways to organize a supper club.

 Define the Group

-There will always be someone who can’t make it but for the most part, 12 total people was our best number.
+There will always be someone who can’t make it but for the most part, 12 total people were our best number.

-This does not mean everyone has to be in the same stage of life, but rather, means everyone is committed to participating and attending most if not all gatherings.
+This does not mean everyone has to be in the same stage of life, but rather, means everyone is committed to participating and attending most, if not all gatherings.